Job Location Website Elderly Housing Development & Operations Corporation

 The Community Manager is responsible for the day-to-day management of the assigned property under the guidance of the Regional Director and EHDOC.
 Management responsibilities include but are not limited to the daily administrative, financial, reporting, procurement and purchasing, personnel supervision, maintenance operations, resident relations, social activities, and the overall physical condition and financial operation of the property.

 The Community Manager is responsible to perform and discharge all duties assigned by the Regional Director and EHDOC, deemed necessary to meet the needs of the organization and asset.

-This position is responsible for 4 senior communities, which are located in Rayne, Church Point, Morse and Mermentau.
+This position is responsible for 4 senior communities, which are located in Rayne, Church Point, Morse and Mermentau at the following addresses:

 Essential Job Duties and Responsibilities

 - Select eligible and qualified residents to comprise a population that is appropriate to the housing program guidelines, Tenant Selection Plan, household program requirements, and goals of the Owner, HUD, Lender, Investor and EHDOC.